 If you’re a pickle fan (and you should be), you probably will enjoy these.
 They are so simple to make, and how cool would it be to be able to share homemade pickles at a summer barbecue?!
 And I promise that you don’t have to eat them with American cheese (but you’re tempted to try it now, aren’t you?)

 Yield: About 4 cups of pickles

-Prep Time: 20 min + marinating time
+Prep Time: 20 minutes + marinating time

-Cook Time: 5 min
+Cook Time: 5 minutes

 Bread and Butter Pickles